 January 6th, 2015

-On Wednesday, January 7th, the FDA Oncologic Drugs Advisory Committee unanimously recommended approval of Sandoz’s EP2006, a biosimilar for filgrastim (Neupogen).
-EP2006 is a recombinant granulocyte colony-stimulating factor used to boost white blood cells after cancer treatments that deplete these necessary infection-fighting cells.
-If FDA-approved, this would be the first true biosimilar in the U.S. and would have a brand name of Zarxio.
-The FDA noted that EP2006 was “highly similar” to the original drug and had “no clinically meaningful differences between the proposed product and the reference product in terms of safety, purity, and potency”.
+The FDA noted in their briefs that Zarxio was “highly similar” to the brand biologic and had “no clinically meaningful differences between the proposed product and the reference product in terms of safety, purity, and potency”.
 The FDA stated that “robust” pharmacokinetic and pharmacodynamic comparative studies supported biosimilarity with the original filgrastim.
-Legal action over patent protection may still interfere with the launch.

 I’ll admit it, as a pharmacist the topic of biosimilars peaks my interest.
 Europe has been marketing biosimilars for years now, and the Food and Drug Administration (FDA) is developing long-awaited standards so that this process can be initiated in the U.S. And it looks like this week, the process is finally starting.

-The current state of biosimilars is still in process in the U.S. Take a look at our article to review the pressing issues, learn some facts, and see upcoming biologics in line for biosimilar approvals down the road.
+The current state of biosimilars, and their FDA standards, is still in process in the U.S. Take a look at our article to review the controversial issues, learn facts about biosimilars, and see upcoming biosimilars in the pipeline for approval down the road.